 Career Golden Slam:

 Even though no ATP or Grand Slams are played on it anymore, it is one of the four most common court surfaces.
-It is also one of the fastest court surfaces out there.

 A carve is an act of receiving a groundstroke shot by doing both an underspin and sidespin.